cssconf/blog-content/2015/2015-08-15_a-talk-selection-process-explained/2015-08-15_a-talk-selection-process-explained.md

 As organizers, the speaker selection process is one of the hardest and yet funnest tasks that we face.

 Fun, because it is simply joyful to read through the proposals we receive.
 They have been a continuous testimony to the creativity, thorough research, and deep knowledge that our community is capable of.
 Hard, because we value every single proposal.
-We are fully aware of the emotions and expectations that go into submitting a talk – and we hate that, in the end, talk selection also means that we have to decline many of these, due to the limited number of speaker slots available.
+We are fully aware of the emotions and expectations that go into submitting a talk and we hate that, in the end, talk selection also means that we have to decline many of these due to the limited number of speaker slots available.

 Every year, when we notify applicants that their talks have been declined, we receive a few disappointed replies.